-Not surprisingly, data centers now rank as the 10th largest industrial water consumer in the US.12 Analysts and community advocates are pressuring cloud providers to fully disclose their water consumption.13 Yet because data centers draw opposition from communities where they are built, the tech companies are unwilling to disclose their water use.
-If a cloud customer wants to choose a data center location with good water conservation, they don't have enough information to do so.
+Not surprisingly, data centers now rank as the 10th largest industrial water consumer in the US.12 Analysts and community advocates are pressuring data center companies to fully disclose their water consumption.13 Yet because data centers draw opposition from communities where they are built, these companies are unwilling to disclose their water use.
+If local communities or data center customers want to find out how much water a data center is using, they usually won't succeed.